This driver is used for communication with devices of the ADAM 4000

 All ranges of variables are uniquely defined by the message type and its description.
 We distinguish integers with 1,2,4,8 chars.
 Float

 values are encoded into the char string by the "Engineering Units"

-format - this means to 7 chars where a sign, 5 digits and a decimal period is included.
+format - it means to 7 chars where a sign, 5 digits and a decimal period is included.
 At the "Analog Output Command Set"

 message set of the ADAM 5000